 Pope Francis has appointed Canon Paul Swarbrick, a diocesan priest, as the new Bishop of Lancaster.

-The bishop-elect was born and raised within the diocese, before training for the priesthood at Ushaw College, Durham.
-He was ordained in his hometown of Garstang in 1982 and went on to serve in various parishes across the diocese.
+The bishop-elect was born and raised within the diocese before training for the priesthood at Ushaw College, Durham.
+He was ordained in his home town of Garstang in 1982 and has served in various parishes across the diocese.

 “I must confess to being in a state of surprise and shock at my appointment, and to a feeling of great inadequacy when faced with what lies ahead,” the bishop-elect said.

-“I know he will use these gifts to the great advantage of the priests and people of Lancaster, who will be well-served by their new Bishop.”
+“I know he will use these gifts to the great advantage of the priests and people of Lancaster, who will be well served by their new bishop,” Bishop Campbell said.